 The Agency continues to diligently assess a multitude of important issues and opportunities in order to optimize its long-term strategic position in the face of these evolving challenges.
 Concerning projections of substantial DWR cost increases in upcoming years require careful analysis, including weighing potential mitigation measures and options available to the Agency that will be required to cover these additional costs.
-Past as well as new and emerging water markets will help to offset reduced water sales as well as increased DWR costs.
+Past as well as new and emerging water markets will help to offset reduced water sales as well as increased DWR costs, however, water transfers are being carefully assessed to ensure the limited water allotments are not oversubscribed.